 The draft decision of a LSA states that the controller failed to comply with the duty to inform pursuant to Article 14 GDPR (information to be provided where personal data have not been obtained from the data subject).
 The draft decision states that the controller should have provided the information in paragraphs 14(1) and 14(2)(a) and (e) GDPR and finds no other infringements of Article 14.
-One of the CSAs considers that the controller should have provided all the information referred to in Article 14(2)(b) and (f) GDPR, as the default position is that all such information set out in that subarticle should be provided to the data subject unless one or more categories of the information does not exist or is not applicable.
-Provided the objection raised by the CSA meets the requirements of Article 4(24), and taking into account the elements of the file and the right to be heard, the EDPB will decide whether or not the controller additionally infringed Article 14(2)(b) and (f) GDPR, in addition to Article 14(1) and Art.
+One of the CSAs considers that the controller should have provided all the information referred to in Article 14(2)(b) and (f) GDPR, as the default position is that all such information set out in that subarticle should be provided to the data subject unless one or more categories of the information does not exist or is not applicable.84 Provided the objection raised by the CSA meets the requirements of Article 4(24), and taking into account the elements of the file and the right to be heard, the EDPB will decide whether or not the controller additionally infringed Article 14(2)(b) and (f) GDPR, in addition to Article 14(1) and Art.
 14(2)(a) and (e) GDPR.

 - 75. If the EDPB determines, following a relevant and reasoned objection to this effect, that additional and/or alternative provisions of the GDPR have been infringed, the LSA will be obliged to reflect this in its final decision, taking into account the binding decision of the EDPB in relation to the objection raised. - 76.
 It may be possible, in exceptional cases, that the file submitted to the EDPB does not contain sufficient factual elements to allow the EDPB to make a final conclusion regarding the existence of the infringement identified by the relevant and reasoned objection.
-In most cases, however, the information exchanged during the cooperation procedure should be sufficient to enable the CSA to substantiate its objection in such a way that the EDPB shall be able make a final determination whether or not there has been an infringement of the GDPR.
-Furthermore, when the LSA submits the matter to the Secretariat to obtain a binding decision on the basis of Article 65(1)(a) GDPR, the Secretariat may also request the LSA and/or CSA to provide additional information that is necessary to ensure the file is complete. - 4.2.3 Gaps in the draft decision justifying the need for further investigation by the LSA - 77.
-A third example of a possible relevant and reasoned objection involves disagreement between the LSA and CSA as to whether the draft decision has sufficiently investigated the relevant infringements of the GDPR.
+In most cases, however, the information exchanged during the cooperation procedure should be sufficient to enable the CSA to substantiate its objection in such a way that the EDPB shall be able make a final determination whether or not there has been an infringement of the GDPR85.
+Furthermore, when the LSA submits the matter to the Secretariat to obtain a binding decision on the basis of Article 65(1)(a) GDPR, the Secretariat may also request the LSA and/or CSA to provide additional information that is necessary to ensure the file is complete86. - 4.2.3 Gaps in the draft decision justifying the need for further investigation by the LSA - 77.
+A third example of a possible relevant and reasoned objection involves disagreement between the LSA and CSA as to whether the draft decision has sufficiently investigated the relevant infringements of the GDPR87.

 The LSA, upon receiving a complaint, considers that not all of the allegations of infringements contained in the complaint merit investigation.
-In its draft decision, the LSA only addresses those aspects of the complaint which it decided to investigate without any statement regarding the other alleged infringements of the GDPR.
-The CSA considers that the LSA in its investigation unjustifiably failed to address a number of alleged infringements raised by the complainant and submits a relevant
+In its draft decision, the LSA only addresses those

-&lt;sup>79 See section 5 regarding the right to be heard.
+83 See section 5 regarding the right to be heard.

-&lt;sup>80 See also Article 29 Working Party Guidelines on transparency under Regulation 2016/679, 29 November 2017, WP260 rev.01, 11 April 2018, paragraph 46.
+84 See also Article 29 Working Party Guidelines on transparency under Regulation 2016/679, 29 November 2017, WP260 rev.01, 11 April 2018, paragraph 46.

-&lt;sup>81 Where appropriate, the CSA and LSA can make use of Article 61 and 62 GDPR with a view of obtaining the necessary information prior to the issuance of the draft decision.
+85 Where appropriate, the CSA and LSA can make use of Article 61 and 62 GDPR with a view of obtaining the necessary information prior to the issuance of the draft decision.

-See section 3.2 above.
+86 See section 3.2 above.